bgasparotto/data-engineering/README.md

 Data Engineering code examples for batch processing with Python, PySpark, Airflow and AWS/Localstack.

-This project attempts to put together a few data technology tools and concepts in a simple way, including batch processing, task orchestration and usage of different data storage technologies.
+This project attempts to put together a few data technology tools and concepts in a simple way, including batch processing, task orchestration and usage of different data storages.

 ## Disclaimer

-I am constantly adding new jobs and expanding the data architecture in this project.
-Although I am not squashing commits, I am trying to ensure the Git history tells a fair story of its evolution :)

 This project uses _docker compose_ to provide services that comprise the stack, including:
 - **Localstack** for AWS S3 with initial datasets and S3 bucket as the datalake